 US Visa Stamp annotated “Clearance Received” or “Department Authorization”

-Some of the US visa applicants get “Clearance Received” or “Department Authorization” in the annotation field.
-It could happen for few reasons as listed below:
+Some US visa applicants get “Clearance Received” or “Department Authorization” in the annotation field.
+It could happen for a few reasons as listed below:

 - It could be for reasons like name mismatches, security checks, etc.

 - Also in some cases, it indicates that they may have contacted other agencies like USCIS and got it sorted out.